 As you can tell, GDPR is a comprehensive legislation that requires more attention than a simple app to adhere to a handful of the rights of a data subject.
 That’s why I hope this blog post adds a bit more clarity, as opposed to creating more questions.

 However, if you still have questions, download the following eGuide for more helpful resources.
-Or, if you're interested in more details about Watershed's GDPR functionality, feel free to contact me directly.
+Or, if you're interested in more details about Watershed's GDPR functionality, feel free to contact us directly.

 About the author

 Tim Dickinson is skilled in leading organizations through strategic changes, getting positive results through learning analytics, and translating complex ideas and trends into easy-to-understand explanations.